bokeh/bokeh/sphinx/source/docs/user_guide.rst

     In [3]: bokeh.report_issue(555)
     This is the Bokeh reporting engine.

-    Next, you will be guided to build the report
+    You will be guided to build a GitHub issue.

-    Write your comment here: Adding a new comment to an already opened issue.
+    Write your comment here: Some new information!